MicrosoftDocs/power-automate-docs/flow-docs/admin-analytics-report.md

 ---
-title: Introduction to Sharing and Connectors Admin Analytics Reports. | Microsoft Docs
+title: Introduction to the Sharing and Connectors Admin Analytics Reports. | Microsoft Docs
-description: Introduction to Sharing and Connectors Admin Analytics Reports for Microsoft Flow.
+description: Introduction to the Sharing and Connectors Admin Analytics Reports for Microsoft Flow.
 services: ''
 suite: flow
 documentationcenter: na